 If you want to be the lucky owner of a flowering Pilosocereus pachycladus, you will have to pay extra attention to how much light it gets.
 This cactus needs lots of bright and direct sunlight to grow happy and produce flowers with time.
 In general, it will benefit from 10 to 12 hours of sunlight daily in both indoor and outdoor settings.

-- 20 SEEDS
+- PACKAGE OF 20 SEEDS

-- seeds were took this season
+- the seeds were took this season

 Like most species of cacti, this buddy is cold-hardy only in the USDA zones 9 through 11.
 Blue columnar cactus will not handle cold temperatures or frost very well.
 In regions with cold winters, we recommend you keep your cactus inside until the weather gets warmer.
 On the other hand, Blue columnar cactus prefers temperatures above 70 °F (21 °C) and can also tolerate periods with high heat.